When somebody asks you, “What’s the best way to save money?”, you may find that it's an impossible question to answer.

 Tip 2: Budget from your phone

 If you struggle to keep track of where your money is, or you want to work out exactly where your money is going, it might be worth downloading a budgeting app for your smartphone.
-There is plenty for you to choose from, all of which have unique features.
+There are plenty for you to choose from, all of which have unique features.

 Most budgeting apps allow you to view all of your accounts in one place, so you can always see where your money is.
 They may also show you your credit cards, loans and any other debts you may have.